Skip to main content

 if response.stop_reason == "tool_use":

-# Check for loops
+# Check for loop

 messages.append({